Skip to content

-Sophos Central Wireless 2.0 is waiting in the wings and will be launched by the July 30 until August 31 rolled out across all accounts.
-In addition to new features and improvements, the new APX access points with Wave 2.0 will then also be supported.
-In this blog post we summarize which features you can look forward to.
+Sophos Central Wireless 2.0 is ready to launch and will be rolled out across all accounts between 30 July and 31 August.
+In addition to new features and improvements, the new APX Wave 2.0 access points will also be supported.
+In this blog post we summarize the features you can look forward to.

 Synchronized Security for Endpoint and Mobile

-The Security Heartbeat is now also available for Sophos Central Wireless.
-The idea behind it is basically the same as on the XG Firewall.
-Infected clients or those that do not comply with the specified policies have their network behavior restricted or are completely blocked.
+Security Heartbeat is now also available for Sophos Central Wireless.
+The concept is basically the same as on the XG Firewall.
+Network access for infected clients, or clients that do not comply with configured policies, is restricted or blocked completely.

-So with the Security Heartbeat in Central Wireless, a compromised device can be isolated from the WLAN so that it does not become a threat to other devices that are also on the WLAN.
-For this interaction to work, the end devices must of course also be equipped with the appropriate software.
-Computers and laptops should therefore have at least Sophos Central Endpoint installed, and smartphones and tablets Sophos Central Mobile.
-As a final requirement, however, you must also use one of the new APX access points, because only these support the Security Heartbeat. 😅
+With Security Heartbeat in Central Wireless you can isolate an at-risk device from the WLAN so that it cannot pose a threat to other devices that are also connected to the wireless network.
+For this interaction to work, the endpoints naturally need to be equipped with the appropriate software.
+Therefore, desktops and laptops should have at least Sophos Central Endpoint installed, while smartphones and tablets require Sophos Central Mobile.
+Finally, you must use one of the new APX access points, as only these support Security Heartbeat. 😅

 Enhanced Rogue AP Detection

-With Enhanced Rogue AP Detection, your Sophos access points scan all channels and list neighboring wireless networks.
-That doesn’t sound particularly exciting at first.
-However, as the name suggests, the goal is to detect so-called “rogue APs”, as these could open a security hole into the secured network.
+With Enhanced Rogue AP Detection, your Sophos access points scan all channels and list nearby wireless networks.
+At first glance, this might not sound particularly exciting.
+However, as the name suggests, the goal is to detect “rogue APs” that could create security vulnerabilities in an otherwise protected network.

-The sometimes strict, but of course also justified, restrictions in a company WLAN sometimes give employees creative ideas.
-It can happen that a colleague sets up his own access point in the office in order to access the Internet with his private devices.
-This would be such a “rogue AP”, since it was installed in a secure network without permission.
+Strict, yet justified, restrictions in a corporate WLAN can occasionally inspire employees to get creative.
+For instance, a colleague might set up their own access point in the office to get private devices onto the Internet.
+This would be a “rogue AP” because it was installed in a secure network without permission.

-In addition to the features mentioned above, there are two other notable improvements in version 2.0:
+In addition to the features mentioned above, version 2.0 includes two more noteworthy enhancements:

-• Bulk Provisioning: Up to 30 APs can now be added in one step by uploading a CSV file with the serial numbers.
+• Bulk provisioning: You can now add up to 30 APs in a single step by uploading a CSV file with their serial numbers.

-• Revised dashboard: You now have a better overview of threats on the network and the status of devices with Synchronized Security.
+• Redesigned dashboard: You now get a better overview of threats in the network and the status of devices using Synchronized Security.

 Upcoming features

-Version 2.1 is scheduled for release in September, which should bring improved debugging and troubleshooting tools.
-Then in November, the small APX 120 access point is still expected, whose support is then guaranteed in version 2.1.1.
+Version 2.1 is scheduled for release in September and will bring improved debugging and troubleshooting tools.
+In November the small APX 120 access point is expected, whose support will then be guaranteed in version 2.1.1.

 Conclusion

-We always thought Sophos Central Wireless was a very cool product!
-Buy APs, connect and go!
-With Sophos Central Wireless, there’s no need for a physical controller and you can manage your wireless networks across multiple sites with wonderful ease and clarity.
+We have always thought Sophos Central Wireless was a very cool product.
+Buy APs, plug them in, and you’re ready to go!
+With Sophos Central Wireless you don’t need a physical controller and you can manage your wireless networks across multiple sites in a wonderfully simple and clear way.

-The only problem we have with Sophos Wireless is the price.
-Even the new features in version 2.0 can’t quite justify the price in our opinion.
-Apart from the fact that you only benefit from Synchronized Security, for example, if you buy the new APX series.
+Our only reservation regarding Sophos Wireless is the price.
+In our opinion, even the new features in version 2.0 don’t quite justify the cost.
+Furthermore, you only truly benefit from Synchronized Security if you purchase the new APX series.

-In addition, Sophos is by no means alone in this wireless management market.
-There were solutions before Sophos Wireless, and they should be compared with them.
-Even Google sells its own access points, of which I could buy three compared to the price of a Sophos AP.
-I can then also manage these via the cloud and manage multiple locations.
-The encryption is also secure (WPA2).
+Moreover, Sophos is by no means alone in the wireless management market.
+Long before Sophos Wireless, comparable solutions existed.
+Even Google sells its own access points; for the price of a single Sophos AP I could buy three of them.
+I can also manage those via the cloud and operate multiple sites.
+Encryption is secure as well (WPA2).

-We also have to acknowledge that Sophos has come down a bit on price, at least with the new APX access points.
-While Sophos still differentiates between the AP 15 and AP 100 in terms of price, the annual cost will be the same for all APX models, whether it’s the small APX 320 or the large 740.
+We also have to acknowledge that Sophos has at least reduced the price somewhat for the new APX access points.
+While Sophos still differentiates in price between the AP 15 and the AP 100, the annual costs will be the same for all APX models, regardless of whether it is the small APX 320 or the large 740.

-In conclusion, we can say that Sophos Central Wireless has a high potential.
-There is no need for a physical console and with the new APX access points, additional security features such as Synchronized Security are added.
-From our point of view, this could become very interesting in the future!
-But if that doesn’t matter to you, you can simply buy a small XG Firewall (XG 115) and easily manage 10 access points.
-For this solution, there is then only a one-time cost for the APs, because the wireless license is included free of charge in the Sophos Firewall OS on the XG.
+In conclusion we can say that Sophos Central Wireless has a lot of potential.
+It does not require a physical console and the new APX access points bring additional security features such as Synchronized Security.
+From our point of view this could become very interesting in the future.
+If that doesn’t matter to you, you can simply buy a small XG Firewall (XG 115) and manage 10 access points without any trouble.
+With this solution you only pay for the APs once, because the wireless license is included free of charge in the Sophos Firewall OS on the XG.

-Note: Sophos still contacted us personally on July 31, 2018 about our conclusion of Sophos Central Wireless.
-Since we noted the high price as a point of criticism, Sophos gave us another interesting info on this topic.
-The annual cost paid for Sophos Wireless per access point also includes insurance for the access point, he said.
-So if a device breaks, Sophos will replace it free of charge within 24 hours.
-So they add this service to the price.
-Unfortunately, however, this is not mentioned in the data sheets or anywhere else on their website.
-Therefore, we cannot guarantee it in black and white, but according to Sophos, the access points are insured within a valid Sophos Central Wireless license.
+Note: On 31 July 2018 Sophos contacted us personally about our conclusion on Sophos Central Wireless.
+Because we had mentioned the high price as a point of criticism, Sophos shared an interesting piece of information with us.
+The annual cost you pay per access point for Sophos Wireless also includes insurance for the access point.
+If a device fails, Sophos will replace it free of charge within 24 hours.
+This service is therefore factored into the price.
+Unfortunately this is not mentioned in the data sheets or anywhere else on their website.
+We therefore cannot guarantee it to you in black and white, but according to Sophos the access points are insured as long as you have a valid Sophos Central Wireless license.

-In the following list you can find already known bugs that can still occur in version 2.0.
-However, they are already working on it and the following bugs should therefore surely be fixed soon.
+The following list shows known issues that can still occur in version 2.0.
+Work is already under way and the following problems should therefore be fixed soon.

 • CWIFI-9228 Generate new password will send email twice to the configured address with the same info